kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 COPY City FROM 'city.csv' (header=true)
 COPY Company FROM 'company.csv' (header=true)
 COPY Merchant FROM 'merchant.csv' (header=true)

 // Copy from CSV to edge tables
 COPY TransactedWith FROM 'transacted_with.csv'
 COPY BelongsTo FROM 'belongs_to.csv'
 COPY LocatedIn FROM 'located_in.csv'
 ```

-The queries above that the empty tables were first created.
+The queries above require that the empty tables were created beforehand.
 The `COPY <edge_table> FROM <file>` statement
 writes the data into a Kùzu database.
 Running the queries on an existing database connection
 results in the graph being saved to a local directory.

 ## Querying the graph

 We then run some simple queries to test that the data was loaded correctly.
-Either create
+We can either create
 a standalone script using the client SDK of your choice, or fire up a [Kùzu CLI](https://kuzudb.com/docusaurus/getting-started/cli)
 shell and run some Cypher queries.